A class of globally solvable Markovian quadratic BSDE systems and applications: Additional proofs

 Thanks to their boundedness and independence of $\bsz$, these functions are easily seen to satisfy the conditions of Theorem \ref{thm:abstract}.
 In fact, they admit a common $c$-Lyapunov pair for any $c$ - indeed, it is enough to choose a quadratic $h$ and large-enough constant $k$.
 Thanks to the Lipschitz continuity of its coefficients, the equation

 admits a continuous Markovian solution $(\bsv^m, \bsw^m)$ for each $m$, with $\set{\bsv^m}$ uniformly bounded.
-Therefore, by Theorem \ref{thm:existence}, there exists a locally H\" olderian solution to \eqref{equ:BSDE-linear}, i.e., a Markovian solution $(\bsv,\bsw)$ with $\bsv\in \Caap_{loc}$.
+Therefore, by Theorem \ref{thm:existence}, there exists a locally H\" olderian solution to \eqref{equ:BSDE-linear}, i.e., a Markovian solution $(\bsv,\bsw)$ with $\bsv\in \Caap_{loc, b_0}$, for some $b_0\in \R^d$.
+Moreover, since a (global) Lyapunov pair $(h,k)$ exists with $k$ bounded, and the H\"{o}lder norm of $\bsg$ does not depend on $b_0$, the last statement of Theorem \ref{thm:abstract} implies that the H\"{o}lder norm of $\bsv$ does not depend on $b_0$, i.e., $\bsv\in \Caa_{loc}$.

-It is straightforward to see that this solutions is unique in the class of all bounded solutions.
+It is straightforward to see that this solution is unique in the class of all bounded solutions.
 Moreover, thanks to the existence of a Lyapunov pair mentioned above, the conditions of Proposition \ref{pro:unif-bmo} are satisfied, and, so, $\bsw\in \umo$. \end{proof}

-To complete the proof of Theorem \ref{thm:unique}, part (2), we pick that we pick two bounded-$\bsv$ continuous solutions $(\bsv, \bsw)$ and $(\bsv', \bsw')$.
-By Remark \ref{rem:a priori} part (2), both of them are locally H\"{o}lderian - we can assume, without loss of generality, that they both belong to some $\Caa_{loc}$, with the same exponent sequence $\seq{\alpha}$.
+To complete the proof of Theorem \ref{thm:unique}, we pick that we pick two bounded-$\bsv$ continuous solutions $(\bsv, \bsw)$ and $(\bsv', \bsw')$.
+By Remark \ref{rem:a priori} part (2), both of them are locally H\"{o}lderian.
+Since a (global) Lyapunov pair $(h,k)$ exists with $k$ bounded, and the H\"{o}lder norm of $\bsg$ does not depend on $b_0$, the last statement of Theorem \ref{thm:abstract} implies that the H\"{o}lder norms of $\bsv$ and $\bsv'$ do not depend on $b_0$, i.e., that $\bsv, \bsv'\in \Caa_{loc}$.
+(We can assume, without loss of generality, that they both belong to some $\Caa_{loc}$, with the same exponent sequence $\seq{\alpha}$.)
 We define $t_0\in [0,T]$ by

 Let us assume - contrary to the conclusion of the theorem - that $t_0>0$.
 When restricted to $[0,t_0]$, both $(\bsv,\bsw)$ and $(\bsv', \bsw')$ are bounded Markovian solutions to \eqref{equ:BSDE1} with the terminal condition $\bsg=\bsv(t_0,\cdot)= \bsv'(t_0,\cdot)$.
 They differ, however, on each interval of the form $[t_0-\delta,t_0]$, $\delta>0$.